winterdharma/DharmaPearls/01_agama/dirgha/index.md

 Below is a list of the English translations currently available with brief synopses of their contents.
 Pali equivalents are listed in () and the source text is indicated in [].

 ---

+DĀ 1 [The Great Legend](DA_1.html) (∥ [DN 14](https://suttacentral.net/dn14){: target="_blank"}) [T 1.1b12]

+A group of monks gather to discuss Dharma after their meal and discuss the Buddha’s knowledge of buddhas that have existed in the past.
+They wonder if he knows about them through his own knowledge or because gods tell him.
+The Buddha overhears their conversation and joins them, giving a lengthy discourse about six buddhas who proceeded him in the distant past.
+He also gives a second discourse outlining the life of the Buddha Vipaśyin, which is essentially the same as the tradition story of Gautama’s early life and awakening.
+Finally, the Buddha relates how the Śuddhāvāsa gods, being former disciples of buddhas, have also told him about the buddhas of the past.
+{: .synopsis}

 DĀ 3 [Govinda](DA_3.html) (∥ [DN 19](https://suttacentral.net/dn19){: target="_blank"}) [T 1.30b11]